Debra Magpie Earling, Director

 Students take 4 workshops in fiction, nonfiction or poetry; 1 techniques course; 4 literature or special topics courses; and a year-long, one-on-one mentorship with a faculty member that results in a thesis manuscript.
 We offer elective courses in critical theory, film, storytelling and teaching with a focus on preparing writers to teach a variety of courses at the college level.
 More than 50 of our graduates hold tenure-line positions in creative writing at universities across the country; 13 of them are directing these creative writing programs.

 Former students have published widely (over 27% of our graduates have books with reputable publishing houses).
-Our alumni include Sandra Alcosser, Kim Barnes, Judy Blunt, Kevin Canty, Emily Danforth, Rick DeMarinis, Michael Fitzgerald, David Gilbert, Andrew Sean Greer, Shannon Hale, Frances Hwang, Megan Kruse, Melissa Kwasny, Aryn Kyle, Stephanie K. Land, J. Robert Lennon, Abi Maxwell, Neil McMahon, Deirdre McNamer, Colin Meloy, Janisse Ray, Steven Rinella, Kim Todd, Amanda Eyre Ward, James Welch, Robert Wrigley and William Finnegan - winner of the 2016 Pulitzer Prize for Autobiography.
+Our alumni include Sandra Alcosser, Kim Barnes, Judy Blunt, Kevin Canty, Emily Danforth, Rick DeMarinis, Michael Fitzgerald, David Gilbert, Andrew Sean Greer - winner of the 2018 Pulitzer Prize for Fiction, Shannon Hale, Frances Hwang, Megan Kruse, Melissa Kwasny, Aryn Kyle, Stephanie K. Land, J. Robert Lennon, Abi Maxwell, Neil McMahon, Deirdre McNamer, Colin Meloy, Janisse Ray, Steven Rinella, Kim Todd, Amanda Eyre Ward, James Welch, Robert Wrigley and William Finnegan - winner of the 2016 Pulitzer Prize for Autobiography.

 We offer direct access to agents, editors and publishers with a biennial conference, “Writing at Work.”
 Our program actively assists students in creating successful careers with writing.
 University of Montana alumni generously donate their time and expertise, providing a network of mentorship for current students.